nmatte/OpalORM/README.md

 Currently, the only supported column types are string and integer.
 More to come!

-Once your schema file is ready, run the following rake task to convert it to SQL and add it do the database:
+Once your schema file is ready, run the following rake task to convert it to SQL and add it to the database:

     $ rake opal_db:setup schema=SCHEMA_FILE